How to achieve a 10/10 Quality Score on Google AdWords

 A high-quality score means that you have a keyword whose ads:- Are relevant to the search term

-- Lead users to a relevant landing page which Google believes they will find useful
+- Lead users to a relevant landing page that Google believes they will find useful

 - Have historically driven a higher CTR than its competitors on similar terms